flammie/flammie.github.io/duolingo.markdown

 like Hungarian course have outright ungrammatical and unreadable "English", not sure whether the course makers didn't really know English or tried too hard to retain all the nuances of Hungarian there.

+At the moment (2024) the word bank is by default used by most exercises!
+This is very problematic since it is very easy to fall back into treating the exercises as a nearly monolingual word puzzle: *what is the only sensible sentence I can form from these English words*.
+Even when you try very hard to treat it as a translation exercise, the fact that you can only see some words but not others will help you too much to not use your brains and memory to figure out the actual meaning of the sentence in the foreign language.

 Because the exercises are not really ordered well, you are often listening or writing words you haven't learnt or given the complex sentences before simple